Dynamic Propeller Balancing is the process whereby a computerized

 make the technician "guess" what size weight and

-to put where it.
+where to put it.
 A real hit-and-miss method.
 The ACES computer

-automatically determines the amount of weight and where to
+automatically determines the amount of weight and where

-put it.
+to put it.
 Most balance jobs are completed in 3 runs.

 - Ask